lancelotly/ffmpeg_converter_terminal/README.md

 # ffmpeg_command_for_mac

-Right now for video only.
+Right now for videos only.

 ## Usage